The best cameras

 Pretty Like Everything is Seen Via the Camera Lens

-It’s better to pay attention to lenses rather than camera models because while the latter change every year, lens are updated at much a slower pace.
+It’s better to pay attention to lenses rather than camera models because while the latter change every year, lenses is updated at much a slower pace.
 For instance, Nikon took nearly eight years to make a newer version of their popular lens 24-70 f2.8.

 Light will always remain the same light no matter how much time passes.
 Similarly, the way it’s refracted through glass won’t change.
 So, unless you break your lens, a great lens will always remain a great lens.